Academy Council

 Joseph Fox-Bowen, Chair of Academy Council

 I have lived in Stockwood all my life and I attended Waycroft Academy as a child.
-It is a great privilege to serve as Chair of the Local Academy Council and the link councillor for Health & Safety.
+It is a great privilege to serve as Chair of the Local Academy Council and the link councillor for Disadvantaged, including Pupil Premium and Children in Care.

 I pursued the role of LAC because I wish to play a part in ensuring children receive a fantastic education, preparing them for the future and in-turn strengthening our community.
 I also wish to give back to the academy for the integral education received and the countless memories made during my time as a pupil.